 Despite the challenging year that it has been, Port Stephens Council always has the community's best interests at heart providing the services our community needs in the best possible way.
-This report provides not only our achievements and challenges for 2019 to 2020 but alternate ways that we've been providing services and supporting the community.
+This report provides not only our achievements and

 Council achieved the high organisational targets it set for the key result measures of community satisfaction, service delivery, governance, risk management, employee engagement and infrastructure backlog only missing out by a small margin on its target for an underlying financial surplus.
 Despite this, with an ongoing focus on effective fiscal management, Council is financially sustainable as demonstrated through the audited annual financial reports.